 EDUCATION BACKGROUND

-Hilton has a Bachelor of Arts in Philosophy from Newberry College
+Dr. Hilton has a Bachelor of Arts

-(1970), which he served in 2004-06 as president of the Alumni Association and as a member of the College's Board of Trustees.
-He originated and was chair of the international John Bachman Symposium, which recognized Newberry's founder during the College's 150th anniversary year.
-Bachman, for whom Bachman's Warbler and Bachman's Sparrow are named, was a contemporary of John James Audubon and wrote all text for their three-volume Viviparous Quardupeds of North America.
-Hilton earned a Master of Arts in Teaching in Biology from Winthrop University (1977), through which he inventoried and studied the ferns of York County SC.
-He also has a Master of Science in Ecology & Behavioral Biology from the University of Minnesota (1982), where he conducted a four-year field study of the behavioral ecology of Blue Jays, Cyanocitta cristata.
+Newberry College (1970), which he served in 2004-06 as president of the Alumni Association and as a member of the College's Board of Trustees.
+He originated and was chair of the highly successful international John Bachman Symposium, which recognized Newberry's founder during the College's 150th anniversary year (2006).
+Bachman (right), for whom Bachman's Warbler and Bachman's Sparrow are named, was a contemporary of John James Audubon and wrote all text for their three-volume Viviparous Quadrupeds of North America.

 HOBBIES & FAMILY

-Hilton's job allows him to do all day what he likes best, so his vocational activities are almost indistinguishable from his hobbies: observing, photographing, writing, and teaching about nature.
-He also enjoys researching family genealogy and pedaling highways and byways of the Carolinas on his 20-speed carbon fiber Fuji road bike.
-Susan Ballard Hilton--his wife of 36+ years--and their two adult sons, Billy III and Garry, all share an interest in and affection for the world of nature that came, in part, from growing up together at Hilton Pond.
+Dr. Hilton's job allows him to do all day what he likes best, so his vocational activities are almost indistinguishable from his hobbies: Observing, photographing, studying, writing, and teaching about birds and the rest of nature.
+He also enjoys researching family genealogy, pedaling Carolinas highways and byways on his 20-speed carbon fiber Fuji road bike, and listening to jazz

 Click below for a complete

-for Bill Hilton Jr.
+for Dr. Bill Hilton Jr.

 If you're interested in family histories, check out